pfsense/docs/source/backup/autoconfigbackup.rst

 .. tip:: If you have lost the Device ID of your firewall, all may not be lost.
    The settings page allows the entry of a "hint" which is stored in the data store with your encrypted backups.
 If the hint you entered is distinct, the Netgate support team *may* be able to use it to recover your ID.
-Don’t count on this though!
+Don't count on this though!

 Accessing Legacy Backups